-City Home Invest III, s.r.o. (the Company) is a limited liability company incorporated and registered in the Czech Republic.
-Its ultimate controlling party is Mr. Jiří Pokorný.
-The Company itself and the Group had no employees in 2021 as well as in previous years.
+City Home Invest III, a.s. (the Company) is a limited liability company incorporated and registered in the Czech Republic.
+The Company itself and the Group had no employees in 2023 as well as in previous years.
 The address of the Company's registered office is Holečkova 3331/35, Smíchov, 150 00 Praha 5, Czech Republic.
 The Company is registered in the Commercial register managed by the Municipal Court in Prague, File Ref.
-C 249549, ID No: 045 48 817.
+B 27415, ID No: 045 48 817.